Prom Night (1980 film)

-Prom Night is a 1980 slasher film directed by Paul Lynch and written by William Gray.
-Jamie Lee Curtis and Leslie Nielsen star.
-The film's plot follows a group of high school seniors who are targeted at their prom by a masked killer, seeking vengeance for the accidental death of Robin Hammond, a young girl, from six years earlier.
-The film features supporting performances from Casey Stevens, Eddie Benton, Mary Beth Rubens and Michael Tough.
+Prom Night is a 1980 Canadian mystery slasher film directed by Paul Lynch, written by William Gray, and starring Leslie Nielsen and Jamie Lee Curtis.
+The film follows four high school seniors who are targeted at their prom by a masked killer, seeking vengeance for the accidental death of Robin Hammond, a young girl, from six years earlier.
+The film also stars Casey Stevens, Eddie Benton, Mary Beth Rubens, Michael Tough, Robert A. Silverman, and Antoinette Bower.

-Prom Night was filmed in Toronto, Ontario, Canada in late 1979 on a budget of $1.5 million.
-Distributed by Astral Films in Canada and AVCO Embassy Pictures in the United States, the film was released on July 18, 1980 in select cinemas and was an immediate financial success.
-The film's theatrical release platform was expanded to major USA cities such as Los Angeles and New York City in August where the film was again met with high box-office receipts.
-At the time, the film was AVCO Embassy's most financially successful release, breaking weekend records in Los Angeles, Philadelphia and New England.
+Lynch began developing Prom Night after a meeting with Irwin Yablans, producer of Halloween (1978), who suggested he make a horror film similarly centered around a holiday.
+Instead, Gray wrote a screenplay adapted from a revenge-themed story by Robert Guza Jr.—an acquaintance of Lynch—using a school prom as a unifying setting.
+Prom Night was filmed in Toronto in late 1979.

-By the end of the film's theatrical run, Prom Night had grossed $15 million in the United States and was Canada's highest-earning horror film of 1980.
-Critical reaction to the film was varied, with some dismissing the film's depictions of violence against young women, while others alternately praised Prom Night for its more muted violent content.
-Prom Night received some critical accolades, garnering Genie Award nominations for editing and also for the leading performance of Jamie Lee Curtis at the 2nd Genie Awards.
-An alternative cut of the film was popularly aired on American and Canadian television networks in 1981.
+Avco Embassy Pictures released Prom Night on July 18, 1980, in the United States, where it was a significant financial success, breaking weekend box office records in various cities and grossing over $14 million.
+It was concurrently distributed by Astral Films in Canada, where it was the country's highest-earning horror film that year.
+Critical reaction to the film was mixed, with some dismissing its depictions of violence against young women, while others alternately praised it for its more subtle onscreen violence.
+Prom Night received some critical accolades, garnering Genie Award nominations for editing and also for the leading performance of Curtis at the 2nd Genie Awards.
+An alternative cut of the film was popularly aired on American and Canadian TV networks in 1981, and a soundtrack album was released in Japan the same year by RCA Records.

-In the intervening years, Prom Night has accrued a substantial cult following for the film's horror content and also for the film's soundtrack album (which was released by RCA Records in Japan in 1980).
-Some film scholars have cited Prom Night as one of the most influential slasher films of the period.
-Several companies released Prom Night on video and the film was also released on DVD by Anchor Bay Entertainment in 1998.
+In the intervening years, Prom Night has accrued a substantial cult following, and has been cited by some film scholars as one of the most influential slasher films of the period.
+The film has had an extensive home-video release history from numerous distributors across various formats, with its first DVD edition issued by Anchor Bay Entertainment in 1998.
 A remastered Blu-ray edition of the film was released by Synapse Films in 2014.